MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-library-properties.md

   customAuthenticationType: microstrategy.dossier.CustomAuthenticationType.AUTH_TOKEN,
   // The following function is the default implementation.
 User can provide custom implementation. getLoginToken() {
-    // The similar logic as getLoginToken function, which can be found in the doc in upper link },
+    // The similar logic as getLoginToken in existing Embedding SDK },
 });
 ```